Green Arrow: Mike Grell's reinterpretation

-In place of the super-hero community, Grell created his own supporting cast.
+In place of the superhero community, Grell created his own supporting cast.
 In addition to Shado, Grell introduced Seattle police Lieutenant Jim Cameron, who was disgusted with Green Arrow's vigilante actions (including killing criminals), renegade CIA agent Greg Osborne, who began to monitor Queen's activities, as well as mercenary Eddie Fyers, initially introduced as Queen's adversary, but later to become a companion of necessity when Green Arrow was forced to leave Seattle after false accusations of aiding terrorists.
-Grell's run ended with Green Arrow vol. 2 #80, shortly after Dinah dumped Oliver.
+Grell's run ended with Green Arrow vol. 2 No. 80, shortly after Dinah dumped Oliver.

 During this period, the writer also redefined the character's origin in the four-part 1992 limited series, Green Arrow: The Wonder Year.
 Grell portrayed Oliver Queen as a thrill-seeker who inherits his family business at a very young age.
 Changed by his sojourn on the island, Oliver decided to take up crime fighting as a means of rebelling against his responsibilities.
 During his first adventure in Star City, Oliver meets an old flame, Brianna Stone, a former college radical who warns him if he continued to carry his bow, he would one day have to use it for real.
 Grell's limited series also established Queen's attraction toward dangerous women.